-Many Tears are delighted to announce a new initiative called Millionhairs Match Maker which we hope will help us match people with the right dog and the dog with the right people.
+Millionhairs Match Maker is a way to help us match people with the right dog and the dog with the right people.

-We have a small team who will log requests from people who have not found a suitable dog on our website.
-The potential adopters will need to complete an application form and the team will attempt to find a potentially good match for them within 4 weeks.
+We have a small team who will log requests from people who have been unable to find a suitable dog on our website.
+The potential adopters will need to complete an application form and the team will attempt to find a potentially good match for them.
 If they do, the applicant will be contacted and, if they are interested in the dog that has been suggested, their Match Maker application will be transferred to that dog.
-The application will then enter our normal adoption process and our usual criteria and vetting procedures will apply.
-However, please be aware that this does not mean that your application will have priority or that you are guaranteed a particular dog – you should still look at the site and get in touch if you see another dog you think might be suitable.
+The application will then enter our normal adoption process and our usual criteria and procedures will apply.
+Please be aware that this does not mean that your application will have priority or that you are guaranteed a particular dog.
+A dog will not automatically be reserved for you.
+Our Match Makers will try to contact you and you need to be able to respond asap as other applications for the dog may come in.
+You should not rely entirely on our Match Makers and should still look at the site and get in touch if you see another dog you think might be suitable.

 If you have trouble completing the application form please email email@example.com with your name and landline phone number saying you have tried to complete the form and we will be in touch and see if we can help.